How Much Is a Fishing License in Arkansas?

 Non-Resident Licenses:

-It’s important to note that these prices are subject to change, so always check the Arkansas Game and Fish Commission (AGFC) website for the most current fees before purchasing your license.
+Note: These prices are subject to change.
+Always check the Arkansas Game and Fish Commission website for the most up-to-date pricing.

-In Arkansas, anyone 16 years of age or older must have a valid fishing license to fish in public waters, with a few exceptions:
+In Arkansas, most anglers 16 years and older need a valid fishing license to fish in public waters.
+However, there are several exceptions and special circumstances to consider:

 Resident vs. Non-Resident Licenses

-• Non-Resident License: If you live outside of Arkansas or haven’t met the 60-day residency requirement, you’ll need a non-resident license.
+- Non-Resident License: If you live outside of Arkansas or haven’t met the 60-day residency requirement, you’ll need a non-resident license.
+These are typically more expensive than resident licenses.

 Short-Term vs. Annual Licenses